japandotorg/melon-docs/docs/giveaways/basics.md

 sidebar_position: 1
 ---

+This page shows the basics for the giveaways cog.

 ## Features
 Melon has an easy to use giveaway system, and also have some cool features, here are a few:
 * Multiple Winners